scottquach/Canvas-Assignments-Transfer-For-Todoist/README.md

 ### Easy Run
 Easy run allows all configuration to be done inside of the program, avoiding the hassle of editing the api_keys file directly.
 Just install the dependencies and follow the instructions on screen.
 - Install required packages with `pip install -r requirements.txt`
-- OPTIONAL: If you want to assign labels to tasks, create them in Todoist, then run `python get_todoist_labels` and copy down the label IDs you would like to have assigned to the tasks
 - Run `python easy_run.py` and follow up the settings

 ##Known Limitations